New York Legislation

 1. New York’s animal cruelty laws are weak and outdated.

 Once a leader in animal protection – enacting the first state animal cruelty statute – New York now ranks in the bottom half of states in the Animal Legal Defense Fund’s most recent U.S. Animal Protection Laws Rankings Report.
-Most states, including Alabama and Arkansas, now have stronger animal cruelty laws than New York.
+Most states, including West Virginia and Arkansas, now have stronger animal cruelty laws than New York.

 2. The punishment should fit the crime.